Rest in power, Paul O’Hanlon. February 9, 1954 – November 30, 2025

 Rest in power, Paul.
 Your memory will fuel our fight with love and inspiration, forever.

-Pittsburghers for Public Transit was founded with the fire of Paul O’Hanlon and the inspiration he brought to the community.
-Over the years, he inspired us.
-He challenged us.
+Pittsburghers for Public Transit was founded with the fire of Paul O’Hanlon and the community that he inspired.
+Over the years he helped this movement grow with his ideas, humor, and an unwaivering sense of justice.
 He joined us in the protests, and he joined us at the parties.
 He taught us how to fight and love.
-We’ll remember him forever.
+His spirit will live in our organizing forever.
+Rest in power, Paul.

 Read remembrances from PPT Members: